-Theorem 0.21.
+Theorem 0.23 (Ladner's Theorem).
 If $P \neq NP$, then there exists an NP-intermediate problem.

 The problem from Ladner's theorem is a contrived set constructed for the sole purpose of being in NP, not NP-complete, and not in P. But there are also a few natural and well-studied problems that are conjectured to be NP-intermediate: